Academic Policy Committee (APC)

 - Kathryn Filla (Part-Time Faculty, Industrial Design, School of Design)

-- Jessica Hochman (Full-Time Faculty, School of Information)
+- Gaia Scagnetti Hwang (Full-Time Faculty, Graduate Communications/Package Design, School of Design)

 - Jorge Oliver (Chairs Category, Film/Video, School of Art)